Infant feeding and relationship building from birth to around 6 months

 or, if not breastfeeding:

 - use first infant formula milk only.
-The evidence does not show any benefits from other types of formula
+The evidence does not show any benefits from buying a particular brand or other type of formula.
+A cheap formula is just as good for your baby as a more expensive one.

 Babies will be more hungry at some times than others, so allow them to take more or less at different feeds.
 For more information see 'When and how to feed your baby'